Roadmap

 • Migrated most pages to the new stack: pricing, release notes, email templates, AI models, services, integrations, OAuth apps, agents, SDK keys.

-• New section — competitor price monitoring: the client adds their own site and competitors' sites, the system automatically finds products and shows price discrepancies.
+• New section — competitor price monitoring: the client adds their own site and competitor sites, the system automatically finds products and shows price discrepancies.

-• The core of the chat cabinet is already on the new stack: threads, message feed, background tasks, streaming responses.
+• The core of the chat dashboard is already on the new stack: threads, message feed, background tasks, streaming responses.

 • Currently in progress: a unified brand style for the entire dashboard (light and dark theme).